tomer-erez/install-linux-os-banana-pi-m4/README.md

 ## the other sd card:

-connect the other sd card to your computer.
+find the sd card that we have not used yet, connect to your computer.

 format the sd card with sd card formatter.

 open a folder in it called my_image or whatever name you want.

-put the image(the full .img file, not the .zip) file in the my_image.
+put the image(the full .img file, not the .zip) file in the my_image. we dont flash the inmg file to it, just placing it there.

 make sure the sd card has enough storage for the image file, weirdly enough mine demanded a 64GB card.